mikelevins/folio2/doc/folio.md

 folio depends on several other Common Lisp libraries.

 Quicklisp is Zach Beane's indispensible Lisp library manager.
-All of folio's dependencies are available through QcuikLisp.
+All of folio's dependencies are available through QuickLisp.

 http://www.quicklisp.org/beta/